Lamb and Sultana Empanada

 Season with salt and pepper; add almonds and leave to cool.

-Cut circles from the pastry with a medium-sized circle cutter.
+Cut discs from the pastry with a large round cookie cutter.

 Brush the borders with egg and place 2 tablespoons of filling in the centre of each circle discarding any liquid, which could make the pastry soggy.